karanankit01/LuaFormatter-Report/_posts/2020-08-24-Final-report.markdown

  * Used **`any`** for storing values of every configuration field in a single map which later processed by **`any_cast`**.
  * Used lambda function to implement the validator.
  * Used generic programming to keep the project in standard layout.
- * Implemented unit-test for various testings.
+ * Implemented unit-test for various features.
  * Get knowledge about various **`git commands`** and used it for maintaing the PRs and git log.

 ## My Code Contributions